sidihamady/SigmaGraph/README.md

 The binary distribution is built and copied to the Dist\SigmaGraph directory.
 Just copy this distribution directory ( Dist\SigmaGraph ) to any location (usb key for instance) to use SigmaGraph.
 The zipped binary distribution is also available to download here: [Dist/sigmagraph_portable_windows.zip](https://github.com/sidihamady/SigmaGraph/blob/master/Dist/sigmagraph_portable_windows.zip)
+You can also build the HTML help files, using [HTML Help Workshop}(https://www.microsoft.com/en-us/download/details.aspx?id=21138): run helpbuild.bat located in the Help directory.
+This step must be done before building the whole distribution in order to include the compiled html help files in the zip.

 SigmaGraph consists of the following modules (each in a separate VC solution):
 * LibCalc: Mathematical and scientific routines and the Lua engine.